 What tungsten and ceramic actually are

 Tungsten carbide is a metal-ceramic composite.
-Powdered tungsten and carbon are bonded with a small percentage of nickel (or sometimes cobalt in lower-grade product), then under heat and pressure into a single piece.
-The result is technically a cermet — it behaves like a metal in many ways but has the hardness of a ceramic.
-FoundryCut uses nickel-bonded tungsten carbide, which is the hypoallergenic option for the small share of men who react to cobalt.
+Tungsten and carbon are powdered and bonded with a small percentage of nickel and are fused under heat and pressure into one piece.
+This combination creates a cermet.
+FoundryCut uses nickel-bonded tungsten carbide, the hypoallergenic option for the small share of men who react to cobalt.

-Ceramic rings in the men's jewellery space almost always mean zirconium dioxide (zirconia) or titanium carbide ceramic, into a fully non-metallic ring.
-Confusingly, "tungsten ceramic" is sometimes used as a marketing term for tungsten carbide — but a true ceramic ring contains no metallic tungsten at all.
-For the rest of this guide, ceramic means the zirconia/titanium-carbide-ceramic family of pure ceramic rings, not tungsten carbide.
+When talking about rings, ceramic means zirconium dioxide (zirconia) or titanium carbide ceramic.
+Both of these are fired into a fully non-metallic ring.
+Tungsten ceramic is a marketing tactic for tungsten carbide.
+A true ceramic ring contains zero tungsten.
+For this guide, ceramic means pure ceramic rings, not tungsten carbide.

 Tungsten vs ceramic ring: head-to-head spec table